The world’s most famous carbon dioxide absorber

 second_tank_affected

 You will recall that in the service module, the oxygen goes into the fuel cells to create water and electricity.
-Now with the oxygen tanks emptying fast, there soon would be no oxygen to breath, no water, and no electricity.
+Now with the oxygen tanks emptying fast, there soon would be no oxygen to breathe, no water, and no electricity.
 It was a desperate situation to be, 200,000 miles from home.

 fuel_failure

-As the oxygen levels were dropping, something drastic had to be done to save the lives of the astronauts.The astronauts were instructed to move over to the lunar module.
+As the oxygen levels were dropping, something drastic had to be done to save the lives of the astronauts.
+The astronauts were instructed to move over to the lunar module.

 move_over

-Fortunately the lunar module had a good stock of oxygen.
+Fortunately, the lunar module had a good stock of oxygen.
 The lunar module was designed to, when on the Moon, to let astronauts enter and leave it to explore the lunar surface.
-Each time its door would be opened for the astronauts to venture out, there would be loss of oxygen.
+Each time its door would be opened for the astronauts to venture out, there would be a loss of oxygen.
 To cope with this regular loss, the lunar module carried a good supply of spare oxygen.
-So for the moment, while in the lunar module, the astronauts had enough oxygen to breath.
+So for the moment, while in the lunar module, the astronauts had enough oxygen to breathe.
 However, unfortunately for technical reasons, this oxygen could not be connected to the service module to generate water and electricity

 oxygen_lunar_module

 Now to the problem of electricity.
 The lunar module and the command module had batteries.
-The battery in the lunar module (” A ” in image below) was designed to provide power only during the short time the astronauts were expected to stay on the Moon.
-The battery in the command module (” B “) was there to be used only at the last moment, when returning to Earth and was not designed to provide much power at other times.
+The battery in the lunar module (” A ” in the image below) was designed to provide power only during the short time the astronauts were expected to stay on the Moon.
+The battery in the command module (” B “) was there to be used only at the last moment when returning to Earth and was not designed to provide much power at other times.

 batteries

 The engineers on the ground worked frantically to find a solution.
 They finally worked out a method to minimise the power consumption of the spacecraft to help prolong the battery life.
 The ground engineers told the astronauts what electrical systems were “less essential” and these were shut down.
 By doing this, they managed to reduce the power consumption by 80 %.
 This was not an easy task.
-For an example, without electrical power, the temperature in some areas of the spacecraft dropped to nearly 4 degrees centigrade (about 40 Fahrenheit).
+For example, without electrical power, the temperature in some areas of the spacecraft dropped to nearly 4 degrees centigrade (about 40 Fahrenheit).

 ice

 The other big problem was water, since without oxygen, the fuel cell could not create water.
-The problem was that water was needed not only for the astronauts, but it was also used to cool vital electronic systems.
+The problem was that water was needed not only for the astronauts but it was also used to cool vital electronic systems.
 The astronauts restricted their water intake dramatically (e.g. up to 170 ml per person per day) to conserve water.
 One of the astronauts developed a serious urinary tract infection and it is possible that this was triggered by the dehydration they had to endure.

-Due to technical reasons (e.g. to make use of the gravity of Moon), the return path to Earth would have to take them around the Moon first.
+Due to technical reasons (e.g. to make use of the gravity of the Moon), the return path to Earth would have to take them around the Moon first.
 This meant that the astronauts had to survive for about 4 days before hoping to land on Earth.
-The ground control center calculated that there should be enough oxygen to survive the journey.
+The ground control centre calculated that there should be enough oxygen to survive the journey.
 They also worked out that there was just about enough electrical power and water for the return journey.

 explosion_position